ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 Many, if not most, database systems have graphical user interface software to make it easier to interace with the database.
 But, to get the most out of a database, it is helpful to the query langauge associated with your database of choice.
-For relational databases this is SQL.
+For relational databases this is SQL, which stands for Structured Query Language.
 To get get started with SQL, see [Introduction to SQL for Querying Databases workshop reader][datalab-sql].
 Non-relational (SQL-based) databases use a variety of langauges to write queries.
 MongoDB, a document based database, uses MQL, which you can learn in